 As Chris wrote in Morgan Maverick, the lower tube of our front suspension broke and we lost a deal of time doing a jury-rig that satisfied the scrutineers.
 Here is some newsreel of the event, showing Chris’s great start:

-Note also the Thurston SLR (grey #26) trailing the field, not a great start.
+Note also the Thurston SLR (the grey car #26) trailing the field, not a great start.

 Three +4 SLRs were built, and one on a TR4 chassis.
 All look nice today and get together.
 The ‘green car’ is now labeled 258 TOK.

 In 1966 I left Rolls-Royce to work for IBM (UK) in the Finance District.
-I turned up for the disastrous 1966 Le Mans trip with two DS301s, hoping for a drive.
+I turned up for the disastrous 1966 Le Mans trip, hoping for a drive.
 But by then I was also becoming way too busy with IBM – and that was the end of my life in motor-racing.